wakco/ServiceLogin/README.md

 # ServiceLogin
-ZNC network perl module for logging into Gnuworld irc channel services such as X on Undernet.
+ServiceLogin is a ZNC network perl module for logging into Gnuworld irc channel services such as X on Undernet.

 This module includes support for Time-based One Time Passwords (TOTP), hidden host (usermode +x and randomised nickname while connecting), and for Login on Connect.

-Perl will need the following perl modules installed:
+#### Perl will need the following perl modules installed:
 - Authen::OATH for TOTP support
 - Convert::Base32 for converting base 32 TOTP secrets.

-Install the following into .znc/modules
+#### Install the following into .znc/modules
 - ServiceLogin.pm
 - ServiceLogin/tmpl/index.tmpl